chophilip21/chophilip21.github.io/_posts/openssh_part2/2023-03-19-openssh_part2.md

 Under normal circumstances, your network is configured to restrict the ability to access most of these ports from the outside internet.
 Exposing certain ports to the internet means exposing your network to hacking and all the nasty surprises that come along with it.
 Port Forwarding does its job, but you can't deny the fact that it has greater risks.

 And there is alternative, which is setting up `VPN`.
 It allows your **computer outside the network to behave as if it was inside the network**.
 This sets up additional layer of work, but this establihes additional layer of security and now you can **connect directly via private ip address without having to expose any ports on your router to internet**.
 You can use tools like [openvpn](https://openvpn.net/) to setup a VPN server, but cons of this approach would be increased complexity in the entire process.
-I figured that this is a overkill for the tasks that I am trying to acheive.
+This will be discussed further in detail, [on the next post](https://chophilip21.github.io/openssh_part3/).

 # 3.0 - Ngrok, Tailscale

-Well there are easier options too.
+Well are there any easier 3rd party solutions?

 Options like [Ngork](https://ngrok.com/) and [Tailscale](https://tailscale.com/blog/tailscale-ssh/) are 3rd party applications that does this for you.
 Ngrok, for example, exposes local servers behind Network Address Translation (NAT) and firewalls to the public over secure tunnels.
 Ngrok Secure Tunnels allow you to instantly open access to remote systems without touching any of your network settings or opening any ports on your router.
 This means you get a secure, reliable tunnel for your developer box, IoT device, or just about anything that has access to the internet.

 <figure>